Pseudostrabismus explained

 Are there risks to not being assessed?

-Will my child need future vision assessments?
+Will my child need future eyesight tests?

 All children are offered: